dschnare/jekyll-tools/README.md

 then ensure the gems are copied over.
 Specifically, the LESS tool depends on the `os` gem and the jsbuild tool depends on the `uglifier` gem.

-Finally, if you intend on using the built-in hooks for TypeScript and/or LESS compilation then be sure to create a `package.json` file with the following
+Finally, if you intend on using the built-in hooks for CoffeeScript, TypeScript and/or LESS compilation then be sure to create a `package.json` file with the following
 dependencies:

+- coffee-script
 - typescript
 - lessjs